 Build

-It’s shaped like a Y. We’ve seen weird shapes, like a U. We’ve also seen some narrow and others made of soft material like in Opove M3 Pro and Apex.
+It’s shaped like a Y. We’ve seen weird shapes, like a U. We’ve also seen some narrow and others made of soft material, like in the Ekrin Kestrel and KiCA 3.

 What to know